Babu-Mohammed-Izhan/AI-Math-Solver/README.md

+# AI Math Solver Backend

 # MVC Express API Template using Typescript with a MongoDB Atlas Database

 This is a MVC express server template created using express, typescript, node, mongoose and connected using MongoDB Atlas.

 ## Steps to use Server: